grundb/discord-hangman/README.md

 Uses the [Java Discord API](https://github.com/DV8FromTheWorld/JDA) for all interacion with discord, and the code is based on their guide to getting started.

+## Adding the production bot to your server
+Click [here](https://discord.com/api/oauth2/authorize?client_id=683288807201964032&permissions=68608&scope=bot) and follow the instructions.

+## Using the bot
+Users can interact with the bot in 4 ways.
+They can start a game, set up a game, guess for a word or letter, and reset the bot.

+### Starting a game
+Users can start a game by sending the message `!hangman-start` in a channel of a discord server to which the hangman bot is invited.
+The bot can only have one active game per server at any one time.

+### Configuring a game
+Once a game has been started, the bot will ask the user who gave it the start command to supply a word to guess for, and a number of failed guesses allowed by other players.
+After successfully configuring a game, the game will start in the channel where the start command was issued.

+### Guessing for a word
+When a game is started in a channel, users can guess for words or letters by simply sending a message in the chat.
+The user who setup the game cannot make guesses.

+### Resetting the bot
+At any time, users can message the hangman bot either via DM or a text channel to reset it.
+To reset the bot, type `!hangman-reset`.

-## Setting up the bot
+## Setting up development and hosting
 ### Creating a Discord Application
 Go to the [Discord Developer Portal](https://discordapp.com/developers/applications).
 Under *Applications*, click *New Application*.
 Give the app an appropriate name, the specifics are not important.
 Next, go to the *Bot* tab and click *Add Bot*.
 Again, give the bot an appropriate name and maybe a profile picture.

+### Creating a link for servers to add the bot
-Next, navigate to the *OAuth2* tab.
+In the app in discord developer portal, navigate to the *OAuth2* tab.
 Here, in the *Scopes* section, check the *bot* box (and no other box).
 This should make a link appear in the bottom of the scopes view, as well as a *Bot Permissions* view at the bottom of the page.
 In the Bot Permissions view, we now need to set the appropriate permissions for the bot.
 This bot needs 3 kinds of permissions:

 1. *View Channels* under "General Permissions"
 2. *Send Messages* under "Text Permissions"
 3. *Read Message History* under "Text Permissions"

 Check the corresponding boxes.
 Now, we are ready to add the bot to our server.
 The link in the scopes box should now contain something like `permissions=xxx`, where `xxx` is not `0`.
-Click this link, and follow the instructions to add the bot to your server.
+Clicking this link, and following the instructions adds the bot to a server.
+Should it be different from the link in this README, update this for easy future access.

 ### Setting up the IntelliJ project
 The easiest way to work with this repo is in IntelliJ IDEA.
 To set it all up, open IntelliJ and navigate to the *Import Project* view.
 Select the `hangman-java` folder in the repo and press OK.
 Next, select *Import project from external model* and pick *Gradle*.
 Press next.
 Check the option *Use auto-import*, and pick the option *Use gradle 'wrapper' task configuration*.
 Provided you have Java 12 installed, everything else can be left as is.
 Press *Finish* to complete the import.